 Learning to Code Later In Life

 Not all coders come directly to coding.
 Many students spend years, even decades, in career fields but feel the push and desire to challenge themselves and find something more fulfilling.
 A dear friend and former student of Eleven Fifty came to coding after a decade in insurance.
-He always felt the pull to coding and thought about doing it for years before finding Eleven Fifty.
+He always felt the pull to coding and thought about doing it for years before finding our code academy.
 While a four-year degree was not something he was interested in doing, he found the bootcamp style learning to be the perfect fit.
 Hear more from Rhys and learn where he is now and his perspective on changing careers after success in an industry he performed well in for years.

 Whether you are taking the first steps into education or looking for a change after years of experience, it is never too early, or late to learn how to code and start a career in a high-growth, fast-paced industry.
 We encourage everyone interested in coding, or technology to put personal fears aside and embrace their personal potential.
 When you follow a passion and challenge what you think is possible, you can do incredible things.
 If you are looking for a new passion, or just want to know what coding is about, a great place to start is a conversation.
 Feel free to come by Eleven Fifty to talk with staff and students, or enroll in a free introduction to coding class with the code CODE2018 to see what it’s about first-hand!